 I definitely would have kept better records of all my contacts and pitches.

-And I would have set up a great system for recording receipts and anything that I could claim on tax.
+And I would have set up a system for recording receipts and anything that I could claim on tax.

 Hindsight is a fine thing, eh?

 But having simple, effective systems in place from the get-go means you’re setting yourself up for success.